gabzon/dancefloor-2/README.md

 * Upgrade from Sage 8 to Sage 9
 * Price page updated (new design)
 * All buttons updated
+* Form typography increased
+* Update server from PHP 5.6 to PHP 7.1

 ## Version 1